All Products

 boolean

 • syncMode (Required) SyncMode: The data synchronization mode.
-Currently, only ROW (row-level synchronization) is supported.
+Only ROW (row-level synchronization) is supported.

 • serveMode (Optional) ServeMode: The service mode.
 Valid values:

 • PRIMARY_SECONDARY (Default): Active-passive mode.
-The primary region is read-write, and the secondary regions are read-only.
+The primary region is read-write and secondary regions are read-only.
 Data is synchronized from the primary region to the secondary regions.
-This mode is suitable for scenarios such as local reads, disaster recovery and backup, and remote hot standby.
+Use this mode for local reads, disaster recovery, and hot standby scenarios.

 • PEER_TO_PEER: Multi-active mode.
 All regions are read-write.
-Conflicts are resolved at the row or column level based on the Last Write Wins (LWW) principle, which uses the latest timestamp to determine the winner.
-This mode is suitable for scenarios that require low-latency reads and writes across multiple regions.
+Conflicts are resolved at the row or column level using last-writer-wins (LWW), which keeps the version with the latest timestamp.
+Use this mode for low-latency reads and writes across multiple regions.

 Examples